Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Statistical Inference for Map Learning

 \section{Statistical Inference for Map Learning}

-Before examining the inference procedures used in magnetic field-based localization techniques, it is helpful to review the basics about how a map can be inferred from a sequence of magnetometer measurements $y_{1:t}$ collected along a known state trajectory $x_{1:t}$.
+Before examining the inference procedures used in magnetic-field-based localization techniques, it is helpful to review the basics about how a map can be inferred from a sequence of magnetometer measurements $y_{1:t}$ collected along a known state trajectory $x_{1:t}$.
 This is because map learning is a subtask of both magnetic-field \ac{SLAM} and magnetic-field dead reckoning.

-Inferring a map from measurements along a known trajectory is a relatively straightforward inference problem compared to the localization problem addressed later.
-That said, much research has been conducted on the related, more challenging problem of constructing maps from crowdsourced data when the state trajectory $x_{1:t}$ is not perfectly known.
+Inferring a map from measurements along a known trajectory $x_{1:t}$ is a relatively straightforward inference problem compared to the localization problem addressed later.
+Nevertheless, challenges remain, particularly regarding hyperparameter selection and the computational complexity of large-scale map inference.
+Much research has also been conducted on the related, more challenging problem of constructing maps from crowdsourced data when the state trajectory $x_{1:t}$ is not perfectly known.
 This type of map construction is out of the scope of this article, and the reader is referred to~\cite{Ouyang2022} and the references therein.

 If a model of the form in~\eqref{eq:basisFunctions} is used to represent the map, inferring the map is equivalent to inferring the weight vector~$w$.
 To that end, assume that the measurements follow~\eqref{eq:measModel} and that the prior on the map $p(\M)$, or equivalently, the prior of the weight vector $w$, is